Multiple Sclerosis and Travel

 Travel Health Insurance

 MS is considered a pre-existing medical condition and must be declared to the insurer before travel.
-The European Health Insurance Card (EHIC) is available online and allows UK residents to access reciprocal health care within Europe.

 - MS websites offer advice on appropriate insurance companies, for example the Multiple Sclerosis Trust or the MS Society